swt-initiative31/documents/README.md

 - [Skia/VCL](results/skia_vcl.md): Prototype using the Visual Class Library (VCL), the widget library from LibreOffice, together with Skia as a rendering engine
 - [Skia/Custom-Drawn](results/custom.md): Prototype using widgets that are custom-drawn with primitive drawing operations using either the OS-native rendering engines or Skia with the Java bindings provided by Skija
 - [Swing](results/swing.md): Prototype using the Java-integrated UI framework Swing
-- GTK _(link to be added)_: Prototype using GTK, as already used for the Linux SWT implementation, with its Windows and MacOS ports to reuse the existing SWT GTK implementation on all three major operating systems
+- [GTK](results/gtk.md): Prototype using GTK, as already used for the Linux SWT implementation, with its Windows and MacOS ports to reuse the existing SWT GTK implementation on all three major operating systems